Fines in South Australia

 Expiation notices are governed by the Expiation of Offences Act 1996.

-- pay it by instalments
+- pay the fine by instalments

 - extend the time to pay